 This brainstorming technique works well to compare and contrast, thanks to the fact that it’s super simple.

 All you have to do is write the title of the essay at the top of your paper then split the rest of it into two.
-On the left side, you’ll write about the argument for and on the right side, you’ll write the argument against.
+On the left side, you’ll write about the argument for and on the right side, you’ll write about the argument against.